 Author: Chris Nerney

-Chris Nerney is a technology writer who covers mobile technology, big data and analytics, Android, data centers and cloud computing.
-He lives in upstate New York
+Chris Nerney is a technology writer who covers mobile technology, workplace collaboration, automation, AI and cloud computing.
+He lives in upstate New York.